-- Submit a travel expense report to the Professional Development Manager or National Staff within 30 days after each meeting via email or mail. - Payment for expenses will be made directly to you unless you indicate otherwise. - Refer to travel and reimbursement policies written on the travel expense report. - Use two forms for meetings lasting longer than a week. - Record actual cost of each meal; including the tip under the correct heading on the form. - Remember that the daily allowable amount is adjusted for each meal already provided. - List tips for baggage separately; list each taxi or limousine fare and indicate between what points you traveled.
+- Submit a travel expense report to the designated National Staff within 30 days after each meeting via email. - Payment for expenses will be made directly to you unless you indicate otherwise. - Refer to travel and reimbursement policies written on the travel expense report. - Use two forms for meetings lasting longer than a week. - Record actual cost of each meal; including the tip under the correct heading on the form. - Remember that the daily allowable amount is adjusted for each meal already provided. - List tips for baggage separately; list each Uber/tax fare and indicate between what points you traveled.
 Don't forget to attach receipts. - Attach itemized receipts for all expenses except tips to the expense report form.
-Reimbursement cannot be made if required receipts are missing.
-Attach itemized receipts for all expenses except tips to the expense report form.
 Reimbursement cannot be made for purchases over \$50 if required receipts are missing.
 Include dates and name of meeting on expense form. - Finally, sign the expense report before it is emailed to national headquarters.
 Your expense report will not be processed if it is not signed.
 Reimbursement should reach you within 30 days from the time the expense report is received at national headquarters.